j-fischer/js-mock/README.md

     var mock = JsMock.mock("aMock");

-    // Expect the mock to be invoked once with no arguments, returning "foo" mock.once().withExactArgs().throws(new Error("foo"))
+    // Expect the mock to be invoked once with no arguments mock.once().withExactArgs().throws(new Error("foo"))

     mock(); // will throw an Error with the message "foo"